Onshi Maruoka Sodayu Residence

 Building inspection and drawings fordocumenting the house are done by the Ise

 architects association.
-Ancient document
+Ancient document organization and bibliography making

-City History Compilation section.
+aredone by the Ise City History Compilation section.
 Antique investigation is

 performed by the Mie Prefectural Museum.